The last month of the winter,

 August through

 November, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index of 11, and more, symbolizes an excessive health risk from unprotected exposure to the Sun's UV rays for average individuals.
+A UV Index value of 11, and more, symbolizes an ultimate health vulnerability from exposure to the Sun's UV radiation for the ordinary person.

-Note: The daily maximum UV index of 12 in February interpret into the following advice:
+Note: A daily maximum UV index of 12 in February translates into the following instructions: